zhousarah/azure-compute-docs/articles/azure-impact-reporting/connectors-faq.md

 > [!IMPORTANT]
 > Azure Impact Reporting is currently in PREVIEW.
 See the [Supplemental Terms of Use for Microsoft Azure Previews](https://azure.microsoft.com/support/legal/preview-supplemental-terms/) for legal terms that apply to Azure features that are in beta, preview, or otherwise not yet released into general availability.

+Here are answers to common questions about Azure Impact Reporting Connectors.

 ## How do I enable debug mode?

 * **Bash**: Uncomment the `set -x` at the beginning of the script to enable debug mode.